 The statute of limitations is how long you still have to pursue legal action after an injury has occurred.
 The statute of limitations in Georgia is two years, which is why that’s how long you have to file a lawsuit.
 That amount of time varies between states, though, so make sure you understand the limitations where you live.

 If you do not file a claim or lawsuit within two years of your truck accident in Georgia, you will usually not be able to pursue action for that accident.
-There’s also a lot of work that needs to happen between the date of your accident and the actual filing of your lawsuit, so it’s best to start working on building your case immediately.
+However, there’s also a lot of work that needs to happen between the date of your accident and the actual filing of your lawsuit, so it’s best to start working on building your case immediately.

 These are rare cases, so most truck accident cases still have a limitation of two years to file.